-Danielle Dudding Irvine has experience representing clients in antitrust regulation and compliance matters across a variety of industries.
+Danielle Dudding Irvine has experience representing clients in antitrust litigation, regulation, and compliance matters across a variety of industries.
 She has provided counsel and analysis of proposed mergers and acquisitions, Hart-Scott Rodino (HSR) and pre-merger filing notifications, and Second Request compliance.
-Danielle maintains an active pro bono practice, focusing primarily on wrongful convictions and criminal justice reform.
+Danielle maintains an active pro bono practice, focusing primarily on wrongful convictions.

 Prior to joining Axinn, Danielle practiced in the litigation and antitrust departments of a national law firm, where she advised clients facing complex civil and criminal litigation and investigations.